Help us match you with local pros in your area

 Ductwork Cleaning | $398-$994 |

-Look for an HVAC company that employs skilled technicians with the necessary training and licenses.
-HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
-All other licensing requirements are handled on a state-by-state basis.
+When selecting an HVAC company, choose one with technicians that have the appropriate training, licenses, and experience.
+In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+This certification is mandatory for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
+All other licensing requirements are handled by the state.

-HVAC contractors in South Carolina are required to be licensed as mechanical contractors by the South Carolina Department of Labor, Licensing and Regulation Contractor's Licensing Board.
-This license can have multiple specialities, such as Plumbing, Electrical, Air Conditioning, Heating, or Refrigeration, depending on what's required for a specific project.
-Contractors need to have one year of work experience and pass an exam to earn a license.
+In South Carolina, HVAC contractors are required to be licensed as mechanical contractors via the South Carolina Department of Labor, Licensing and Regulation Contractor's Licensing Board.
+Contractors can have multiple specialities, such as Electrical, Plumbing, Air Conditioning, Heating, or Refrigeration, depending on what's required for a specific project.
+Contractors must have one year of work experience and must pass an exam to get a license.
 Individual cities or counties may have additional requirements.
-You should also look at a company's reviews and complaints on sites such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
+Also check a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
 Pick a company with positive feedback and good customer testimonials.

-Always make sure you know what a company’s process looks like.
-When HVAC repairs are needed, ask your provider to specify which parts need replacement and explain why.
-Confirm that your technician will clean and test your system after finishing the work to verify proper operation.
-For replacement, ask your contractor to explain the new HVAC system model, brand, estimated installation time, features, and energy efficiency.
+Always make sure you understand what a company’s process is like.
+When getting HVAC repairs, ask your provider to explain which parts need replacement and explain why.
+Confirm that your technician will clean and test the system at the end of the job to ensure proper operation.
+When getting a replacement, ask the contractor to explain the new HVAC system features, energy efficiency, brand, estimated installation time, and model.
 Before work begins, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

-You should have your HVAC system inspected approximately twice annually.
-Following an inspection, your technician will inform you what services are required.
-You should also call a technician if you notice new issues such as strange noises, leaks, or unusual smells.
-If your system has ductwork, it should be inspected every few years.
+Typically, your HVAC system should be inspected twice a year.
+After an inspection, your HVAC technician will tell you what services are required.
+You should also have your system inspected and serviced if you start to notice any issues, such as unusual smells, strange noises, or leaks.
+If you have ductwork in your home, it should be serviced every few years.

 There are several ways you can make your HVAC system more energy-efficient: